ToshioCP/Gtk4-tutorial/src/sec18.src.md

 - 79-80: GMenuModel `menubar` is inserted to `app`.
 Sets show menubar property of `win` to `TRUE`.
 Note: `gtk_application_window_set_show_menubar` creates GtkPopoverMenubar from GMenuModel.
-This is a different point between Gtk3 and Gtk4.
+This is a different point between GTK 3 and GTK 4.
 And you can use GtkPopoverMenubar directly and set it as a descendant widget of the window.
 You may use GtkBox as a child widget of the window and insert GtkPopoverMenubar as the first child of the box.
 - 82-87: Sets CSS.